 (4) the licensee's use of alcohol or drugs creates a hazard to the residents of a facility;

-(5) a judgment of a court of competent jurisdiction finds that the licensee is mentally incapacitated;
+(5) a judgment of a court of competent jurisdiction finds that the licensee lacks capacity under the laws of Texas ;

 (6) the licensee has been convicted in a court of competent jurisdiction of a misdemeanor or felony involving moral turpitude;

-(7) the licensee has been convicted in a court of competent jurisdiction of an offense listed in §18.41(c) of this chapter (relating to Licensure of Persons with Criminal Backgrounds) , including an offense listed in Texas Health and Safety Code, §250.006; or
+(7) the licensee has been convicted in a court of competent jurisdiction of an offense listed in §555.41(c) of this chapter (relating to Licensure of Persons with Criminal Backgrounds) ;

-(8) the licensee has been negligent or incompetent in the licensee's duties as a NFA nursing facility administrator;
+(8) the licensee has been negligent or incompetent in the licensee's duties as a NFA ;

+(9) the licensee had a NFA license revoked in another jurisdiction; or

+(10) the licensee did not comply with the terms of a sanction or settlement agreement with HHSC.

 §555.55.
 Violations of Standards of Conduct.

-(a) DADS may impose a sanction listed in §18.57 of this subchapter (relating to Schedule of Sanctions) against a licensee for violations of the following nursing facility administrator Standards of Conduct:
+(a) The Texas Health and Human Services Commission (HHSC) may impose a sanction listed in §555.57 of this subchapter (relating to Schedule of Sanctions) against a licensee for violations of the following nursing facility administrator (NFA) Standards of Conduct:

 (1) A licensee must employ sufficient staff to adequately meet the needs of nursing facility residents as determined by care outcomes.